TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/BestPractice/OptionsForSelect.rst

    if (is_object($value)) {

 These two properties are only processed within this 'if' statement.
 We could perhaps build our own mini-domain model with getter and setter methods to handle the label and value.
-But this is overkill.
+But this would be an overkill.
 The better alternative is to make use of the PHP standard class :php:`stdClass`.

 ::